wang22ti/DDC/README.md

 | VS | 86.29 ± 0.13 | 91.75 ± 0.09 | 85.04 ± 0.16 | 91.68 ± 0.08 |
 | VS + ADRW + TLA (Ours) | **86.42 ± 0.10** | **91.82 ± 0.16** | **85.55 ± 0.22**  | **91.80 ± 0.04** |

+## Results (Journal Version)

+Please refer to the journal version of our paper for more comprehensive experiments.

 ## Citation

 ```
-@InProceedings{ddc,
+@article{wang2026unified,
+    title = {A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization},
+    author = {Zitai Wang and Qianqian Xu and Zhiyong Yang and Zhikang Xu and Linchao Zhang and Xiaochun Cao and Qingming Huang},
+    journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence},
+    volume = {48},
+    number = {1},
+    pages = {639--656},
+    year = {2026},
+}

+@InProceedings{wang2023unified,
     title = {A Unified Generalization Analysis of Re-Weighting and Logit-Adjustment for Imbalanced Learning},
     author = {Zitai Wang and Qianqian Xu and Zhiyong Yang and Yuan He and Xiaochun Cao and Qingming Huang},
     booktitle = {Annual Conference on Neural Information Processing Systems},
     year = {2023},
     pages = {48417--48430}